Hans Helwig: Camp commandant

 On account of his long military service, he initially served the SS as voluntary commander of a battalion and then a regiment.
-Following the Nazi takeover he was then appointed a governor of Bruchsal prison, a role that he did not last long in due to the mentally taxing nature of the work.
+Following the Nazi takeover he was then appointed a governor of Bruchsal prison, a role that he did not last long due to the mentally taxing nature of the work.
 Following a nervous breakdown he retired from SS duty but was dismayed to find his pension only stretched to 202 Marks a month.
 Helwig recovered from his health issues rapidly and sought to return to the SS.
 He was readmitted reluctantly, largely on the basis of his long service (which entitled him to the Golden Nazi Party Badge) and loyalty.

 By this time it was unclear what role Helwig could possibly fill in the SS and a superior officer had written a personal letter to Himmler to this effect.
 Within the letter it was suggested that his prison experience might make it possible for him to command a concentration camp and Himmler acted on this suggestion, and made him commandant of the women's camp at Lichtenburg.
 In July 1937 he succeeded Karl Otto Koch as commandant of Sachsenhausen concentration camp and was soon being put forward as a candidate for promotion by Theodor Eicke, who had initially been reluctant to have Helwig as one of his men.
 However Helwig did blot his copybook when it was discovered that he boasted of his atrocities at Sachsenhausen to a group of non-Germans after getting drunk in a bar, breaking protocol about keeping concentration camp activities quiet.
 Indeed, as was the case for all of the commandants at Sachsenhausen, Helwig's command was noted for its viciousness.

 Helwig lost his position the following year over a somewhat pedantic clash between the SS hierarchy and Justice Minister Franz Gürtner over a failure to obey protocol.
 An inmate of Sachsenhausen, Johannes Winiarz, was given a forced vasectomy at the camp but it emerged that the operation had not been approved by a judge and Winiarz had had no chance to appeal, both of which were laid down as essential in such cases.
 Himmler put the blame on Eicke who in turn argued that it had been Helwig who had mixed up the orders, having become confused by a sudden influx of new prisoners at the time.
 Eicke told Himmler that the 57-year-old Helwig was "totally decrepit ... both mentally and physically" and recommended he be removed as commandant.
 He was replaced by Hermann Baranowski soon afterwards.